 - Travel Packing Tips from Explorica (03:23)

-Despite the fact that this packing tips video is sponsored by Explorica, another for-profit educational tour company, you may find it useful if you already have your passport and ticket in hand!
+This packing tips video is sponsored by Explorica, another for-profit educational tour company, but you may still find it useful if you already have your passport and ticket in hand!

 - Earthwatch Educator Fellow Tells Whale Tale (00:43)